-Under the Amgen Agreement, as amended, the Company is eligible for potential pre-commercialization and commercialization milestone payments exceeding \$650 million in the aggregate on omecamtiv mecarbil and other potential products arising from research under the collaboration, and royalties that escalate based on increasing levels of annual net sales of products commercialized under the agreement.
-None of the future contingent milestone payments pursuant to this arrangement are considered substantive as they are dependent upon Amgen's performance.
-Therefore, they are not considered milestones under ASC 605-28.
 The Amgen Agreement also provides for the Company to receive increased royalties by co-funding Phase III development costs of omecamtiv mecarbil and other drug candidates under the collaboration.
 If the Company elects to co-fund such costs, it would be entitled to co-promote the co-funded drug in North America and participate in agreed commercialization activities in institutional care settings, at Amgen's expense.

 Pursuant to the Amgen Agreement, the Company has recognized research and development revenue from Amgen for reimbursements of internal costs of certain full-time employee equivalents, supporting a collaborative research program directed to the discovery of next-generation cardiac sarcomere activator compounds and of other costs related to that research program.
-These reimbursements were recorded as research and development revenues from related parties.
+These reimbursements are recorded as research and development revenues from related parties.

-Research and development revenues from Amgen were as follows (in thousands):
+Revenue from Amgen was as follows (in thousands):